hunterwilhelm/conference-radio/app-org-conferenceradio-app/README.md

  - [x] feature: add open in gospel library
  - [x] feature: add bookmarked talks
  - [x] feature: add share in other applications
+ - [x] feature: save filter to your phone
  - [ ] feature: save where you were and your settings to your phone
  - [ ] feature: add anonymous analytics
  - [ ] feature: languages